mkaminsky11/Codex/README.md

 + Wyrmwave and Scarlet Flame tracker

 ### RDM
-+ GCDS used in Embolden
++ GCDS used in Manification

 ### BLU
 + Song of Torment tracker